Steve Harvey Is Giving This New Gold Sole Shoe Brand a Boost of Star Power

 For style advice, they looked to Steve’s wife, Marjorie, a fashion-show fixture who offers guidance on luxury lifestyle through her fashion-beauty website, Theladylovescouture.com.

 The fall-winter ’16 collection of boots, mules, flats and pumps, dubbed “Elemental,” takes inspiration in Mother Nature.
-“We wanted to tap into that particular aesthetic,” Sweetwine shared, “so we incorporated moss, flowers and wood.”
+“We wanted to tap into that particular aesthetic,” Eriwn shared, “so we incorporated moss, flowers and wood.”

 Prices range from $110 to $350, and the shoes feature premium leathers, croc and cork embossed treatments, as well as gold cap toes.